romeerez/orchid-orm/packages/docs/src/guide/columns-json-types.md

 To transform value from one type to another, use `.to`.

-In following example, string will be transformed to number, and number method `lte` will become available:
+In the following example, the string will be transformed into a number, and the number method `lte` will become available:

 ```ts
 const someTable = db('someTable', (t) => ({